Moving to Brighton | A Complete Guide to Life by the Sea

 Yes.
 Your belongings are covered with goods in transit insurance up to £20,000 and we carry public liability cover of £5 million.
 We also use Admiral Platinum for extra assurance.
 We will explain what is included and how to list any high value items before the move.

-Do you cover long distance moves?
+Do you cover long distance moves from Brighton?

 Yes.
 We plan routes, rest stops and arrival windows so long trips stay on schedule.
 If access at the destination is tight, we can use a shuttle plan with a smaller vehicle to keep everything efficient.